 Clinical trials are one way to get the newest cancer treatment.
 They are the best way for doctors to find better ways to treat cancer.
-If your doctor can find one that’s studying the kind of cancer you have, it’s up to you whether to take part.
+If your doctor can find one that’s studying the kind of cancer you have, it’s up to you if you want to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

 When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
-These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
-You may wonder about these treatments.
+You may want to know more about them.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-Your visits may be every 3 to 6 months for the first 2 years, then every 6 to 12 months.
-Then, the longer you’re cancer-free, the less often the visits are needed.
-After 5 years, they may be done once a year.
+At first, your visits may be every 3 to 6 months for the first 2 years, then every 6 to 12 months.
+The longer you’re cancer-free, the less often the visits are needed.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us at 1-800-227-2345 or talk to your cancer care team to find out what you can do to feel better.

 You can’t change the fact that you have cancer.
-What you can change is how you live the rest of your life – making healthy choices and feeling as good as you can.
+What you can change is how you live the rest of your life.

 Ablation (a-BLAY-shun): Treatment to destroy a tumor.
 Ablation may be done with drugs, radio waves, heat, cold, alcohol, or microwaves to treat liver cancer.